How APIs can support your content strategy

 Another common scenario is when customers need to consult data and content together.
 Let’s imagine customers who use an app to track their loyalty points with a brand.
 They want to view how many points they currently have and also check out content about membership benefits and offers.
 Again, APIs make this possible.
 The data about the customer’s loyal points comes from one source (a database such as a CRM system), while the content about the loyalty program comes from the content hub.
 Information from both these sources can be combined together in an app the customer uses.
 In this example, the enterprise uses two APIs: a business API to handle the customer data, and the content API to deliver the content.

-Scenario 3: Distribute to Different Platforms
+Scenario 3: Distribute to different platforms

 One misconception about multichannel publishing is the assumption that the exact same content goes everywhere.
 That’s only sometimes true.
 Often, it makes sense to send different details to distinct platforms.
 APIs let organizations choose what exact content to deliver to where it will be most useful.